CA-125 blood test

-The test is often used to monitor women who have been diagnosed with ovarian cancer.
+This blood test is often used to monitor women who have been diagnosed with ovarian cancer.
 The test is useful if the CA-125 level was high when the cancer was first diagnosed.
-In these cases, the CA-125 test is a very good tool to determine if ovarian cancer treatment is working.
+In these cases, measuring the CA-125 over time is a good tool to determine if ovarian cancer treatment is working.

 The CA-125 test may also be done if a woman has symptoms or findings on ultrasound that suggest ovarian cancer.

-In general, the CA-125 is not a good test to screen healthy women for ovarian cancer when a diagnosis has not yet been made.
+In general, this test is not used to screen healthy women for ovarian cancer when a diagnosis has not yet been made.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-In a woman with known ovarian cancer, a rise in CA-125 usually means that the disease has progressed or recurred.
-A decrease in CA-125 usually means the disease is responding to treatment.
+In a woman who has ovarian cancer, a rise in CA-125 usually means that the disease has progressed or come back (recurred).
+A decrease in CA-125 usually means the disease is responding to current treatment.

-In a woman who has not already been diagnosed with ovarian cancer, an elevated CA-125 can mean a number of things.
-While it can indicate that she has ovarian cancer, it can also indicate other types of cancer, as well as several benign diseases such as endometriosis.
+In a woman who has not been diagnosed with ovarian cancer, a rise in CA-125 may mean a number of things.
+While it may mean that she has ovarian cancer, it can also indicate other types of cancer, as well as several other diseases, such as endometriosis, which are not cancer.

-When used in healthy women, an elevated CA-125 usually does not mean ovarian cancer is present.
-The vast majority of healthy women with an elevated CA-125 do not have ovarian cancer (or any other cancer for that matter).
+In healthy women, an elevated CA-125 usually does not mean ovarian cancer is present.
+Most healthy women with an elevated CA-125 do not have ovarian cancer, or any other cancer.